phreeza/manuscript_axon_potentials/doc/manuscript.md

 To characterize the spatiotemporal dynamics of the evoked EFP, the time course of the potential was calculated for several locations along the axon trunk.
 We divided our analysis into 2 frequency bands by filtering the responses.
-These frequency components are sometimes referred to as the LFP and the MUA.
+These frequency components are sometimes referred to as the LFP and the MUA (see Methods).

 Because we first wanted to study the effect of the rate pulse on the EFP, we low-pass filtered the EFP responses with a cut-off frequency of 1 kHz